openmrs/openmrs-esm-core/docs/main/extensions.md

 a `patientUuid` parameter which can be used to fetch relevant patient information.

-State is provided as a parameter to the slot, and recieved as a normal component parameter by the extension.
+State is provided as a parameter to the `ExtensionSlot` or `Extension` components, and recieved as a prop by the extension.

 See the [ExtensionSlot API docs](https://github.com/openmrs/openmrs-esm-core/blob/master/packages/framework/esm-framework/docs/API.md#extensionslot) for more.